tomhillmeyer/companion-dashboard/README.md

 ![App Screenshot](https://raw.githubusercontent.com/tomhillmeyer/companion-dashboard/refs/heads/main/screenshots/settings-menu.png)

 - The settings pane opens from the left side of the screen.
 Open it with the arrow / carrot in the bottom left of the viewport, or by swiping from the left on touch screen devices
-- Input the address:port of your Companion instance and click "Set Connection."
-The outline around the address will turn green if it's connected to Companion.
+- Input the address:port of your Companion instance and click "Set" The outline around the address will turn green if it's connected to Companion.
+    - Use the green "+" button to add more Companion connections
 - The canvas settings let you set a background color for the dashboard.
 - Click "New Box" to add a new box to the canvas.
 "Clear All Boxes" clears all of the boxes off of the canvas.
+- The web server lets you start the output of your Dashboard to a network location.
 - "Save" and "Load" allow you to download box details, layout, and Companion connection into a file to be restored from later.
 Loading a configuration replaces whatever configuration is in place.

 ![App Screenshot](https://raw.githubusercontent.com/tomhillmeyer/companion-dashboard/refs/heads/main/screenshots/resize-handles.png)